lomin/alive/PITCHME.md

 "I am a full stack developer, I do not need a dedicated designer."

-- While certainly possible, being excellent on two somewhat unrelated skills like UX/UI design and clean coding is rare.       <!-- .element: class="fragment" -->
+- Being excellent on all levels is really hard.   <!-- .element: class="fragment" -->
-- When working on the layout and structure of a website, one profits of the bounded context between designing and coding.      <!-- .element: class="fragment" -->
+- A bounded context is still beneficial.   <!-- .element: class="fragment" -->

 #VSLIDE